 Located on the Brookhaven National Lab property, the project site is an example of how use of DOE sites can attract both private and public investment, help create jobs, and encourage collaboration between federal and state agencies.
 As part of the project, LIPA, Brookhaven Lab, and BP Solar established a Natural Resources Benefits package that includes open space preservation, habitat preservation, research and restoration of lands around the solar power plant.
 This effort also established the Northeast Solar Energy Research Center and Lab where researchers will use data collected from the project to learn more about solar interconnection to the grid, and about the challenges of deploying a large-scale PV installation in the Northeast.

-More information about the project benefits can be found in this DOE brochure, downloadable at http://www.bnl.gov/GARS/docs/LISF-brochure.pdf
+More information about the project benefits can be found at https://www.bnl.gov/SET/LISF.php.